 Lack of State

 HTTP doesn’t store information between request and response cycles.
 This is called stateless functionality.

-This can both be an advantage and a disadvantage.
+Having a stateless API can both be an advantage and a disadvantage.
 On the plus side, statelessness means every request and response is purposeful and understandable.
 This makes it very easy for you to decipher requests within the API’s code without context.

 Lack of Security